gggfred/dcca-cc-thermal-cabinet/README.md

 # Install

-First, you can clone this repository whit:
+First, you can clone this repository in your local PC, with:

 ```bash
 git clone https://github.com/gggfred/dcca-cc-thermal-cabinet/tree/main